Applying For Financial Aid

 Specific amounts and types of aid depend on a wide variety of elements in addition to the need calculation.

 For example, many types of grant aid only pay for the exact number of credit hours you are attending.
 Usually, the more credit hours (up to full time), the more money you receive.
-Also, some grants will pay out something for as little as 1, 2 or even 3 hours (depending on your EFC and the grant).
+Also, some grants will pay out something for as little as 1, 2 or even 3 hours (depending on your SAI and the grant).

 In some cases, if you meet the college's priority deadline for financial aid, you may qualify for additional state grant monies.
-This also depends on other eligibility factors such as your EFC and academic standing.
+This also depends on other eligibility factors such as your SAI and academic standing.
 (Note: "meeting the priority deadline" is defined as the school having a correct and accurate FAFSA and all other required paperwork by the specified date.)

 Note: Collin College uses the State of Texas' priority deadline of January 15th.